-- The research findings in the 2012 Nebraska Higher Education Progress Report reflect modest annual changes in the state's postsecondary education system. - While the changes measured each year are relatively small, progress is generally in the right direction with respect to the first and second priorities recommended in 2003. - Estimates of net-migration priority three do not provide sufficient evidence to conclude whether Nebraska is gaining or losing more working-age adults with bachelor's and graduate degrees than it has in the past. - Even though progress toward the state's higher-education goals is generally in the right direction, it is not aggressive enough to meet the state's long-term needs and goals. - Significant numbers of students continue to drop out of high school before they earn diplomas, thereby reducing the pool of students who could go to college. - The college-going rate of Nebraska high school students continues to improve, but it is not high enough to place the state among the top 10 nationally. - Freshmen retention rates and college graduation rates have risen only slightly since 2004. - College graduation rates are significantly lower for Hispanics, blacks, and Native Americans than for white and Asian undergraduate students. - Nebraska has increased the amount of state funds allocated for need-based financial aid, but student borrowing continues to increase and state funding has not kept pace with the increasing number of students who are eligible for state grants. - The Nebraska Opportunity Grant program has aided thousands of students, but more state-funded, need-based aid is needed to enable more of the state's low-income and moderately low-income students to go to college and earn degrees.
+- The research findings in the 2013 Nebraska Higher Education Progress Report reflect modest annual changes in the state's postsecondary education system. - While the changes measured each year have been relatively small, progress through 2010 was generally in the right direction with respect to the first and second priorities recommended in 2003.
+However, for the past two years, enrollments have declined. - Estimates of net-migration priority three do not provide sufficient evidence to conclude whether Nebraska is gaining or losing more working-age adults with bachelor's and graduate degrees than it has in the past. - Even though progress toward most of the state's higher-education goals is generally in the right direction, it is not aggressive enough to meet the state's long-term needs and goals. - Significant numbers of students continue to drop out of high school before they earn diplomas, lessening their likelihood of financial and other successes and, for the purposes of this report, reducing the pool of students who could go to college. - The college-going rate of Nebraska public and private high school students is now among the top 10 nationally, but it has not increased significantly for graduates of Nebraska's public high schools over the past four years. - Freshmen retention rates and college graduation rates have risen only slightly since 2004. - College graduation rates are significantly lower for Hispanics, blacks, and Native Americans than for white and Asian undergraduate students. - Nebraska has increased the amount of state funds allocated for need-based financial aid, but student borrowing continues to increase and state funding has not kept pace with the increasing number of students who are eligible for state grants. - The Nebraska Opportunity Grant program has aided thousands of students, but more state-funded, need-based aid is needed to enable more of the state's low-income and moderately low-income students to go to college and earn degrees.